 559 patients were included in the cohort, of whom 365 were discharged from hospital alive, 182 died, and 12 remain inpatient.
-All are included in the analysis except for mortality, where those still inpatient were excluded.
+165 patients received CPAP.
+All patients are included in the analysis except for mortality, where those still inpatient were excluded.
 A flow diagram for the cohort is given in Figure 2.
 Demographics and comorbidity results are given in Table 1.
 Comorbidity data is near complete except for obesity, as we lacked weight and height data for some patients.
 The proportion of all measured comorbidities in the cohort exceeded the ISARIC average, reflecting the overall poorer state of Bradford's health.